dojo/docs/dojo/on.rst

 .. contents::
   :depth: 2

-The dojo/on module is a general-purpose event handler, providing normalized event listening and event dispatching functionality.
+The dojo/on module is a general-purpose event handler for DOM nodes, providing normalized event listening and event dispatching functionality.
 This module is designed to be lightweight and fast, based on modern browsers' event model.
 ===========
 dojo/on API
 ===========